vaishnviraii/-AI-Code-Analyzer/README.md

-# 🤖 AI Code Analyzer
+# AI Generated Code Analyzer

 A simple web app that analyzes code and predicts how likely it is to be AI-generated.
 It shows the **AI-percentage** in a circular chart 📊 and streams analysis text like **ChatGPT** 📝.